Comparison: Literature

 The primary use of comparison in literature is with the simile, a figure of speech that directly compares two things.
 Similes are a form of metaphor that explicitly use connecting words (such as like, as, so, than, or various verbs such as resemble) though these specific words are not always necessary.
-While similes are mainly used in forms of poetry that compare the inanimate and the living, there are also terms in which similes are used for humorous purposes of comparison.
+While similes are mainly used in forms of poetry that compare the inanimate and the living, there are also instances in which similes are used for humorous purposes of comparison.

 A number of literary works have commented negatively on the practice of comparison.
-For example, 15th century English poet John Lydgate wrote "[o]dyous of olde been comparsionis", which was reflected by many later writers, such as William Shakespeare, who included the line in Much Ado About Nothing, "comparisons are odious".
-Miguel de Cervantes, in a passage in Don Quixote, wrote, "[i]s it possible your pragmatical worship should not know that the comparisons made between wit and wit, courage and courage, beauty and beauty, birth and birth, are always odious and ill taken?"
+For example, 15th-century English poet John Lydgate wrote "[o]dyous of olde been comparsionis", which was reflected by many later writers, such as William Shakespeare, who included the line in Much Ado About Nothing, "comparisons are odious".
+Miguel de Cervantes, in a passage in Don Quixote, wrote, "is it possible your pragmatical worship should not know that the comparisons made between wit and wit, courage and courage, beauty and beauty, birth and birth, are always odious and ill taken?"